kbridson/rails-demos-and-deets-2021-test/deets-unix.md

 The entire Unix filesystem directory tree originates from a single _root directory_, which is denoted as `/`.

+Each registered user of the system has a _home directory_ somewhere in the filesystem directory tree.
+The home directory is denoted as `~`.
+Where home directories are located depends on the OS.
+In Linux, they are often in the `/home` directory (e.g., `/home/alice`).
+In macOS, they are in the `/Users` directory (e.g., `/Users/alice`).

 ## Expressing File Paths

 When interacting with a shell, the user is always "in" some directory in the file system.
 This directory is referred to as the _current working directory_ (also sometimes _present working directory_).
+Generally, a user's home directory set as the current working directory when a user logs into the system.

 Shell commands often take a file or directory as part of their arguments.
 To illustrate, the following are some examples of different ways to express file paths using the `ls` (directory listing) command.
 Assume that the examples take place in the context of this directory tree: